 “Patagotitan mayorum is an incredible specimen that tells us more about giant titanosaurs than ever before.
 Comparable in weight to more than nine African elephants, this star specimen will inspire visitors to care for some of the planet’s largest and most vulnerable creatures, which face similar challenges for survival, and show that within Earth’s ecosystems, size really does matter.”

 You definitely don’t want to miss your chance to check out this jaw-dropping spectacle!
-Love dinosaurs?
-You’ll also definitely want to check out the Natural History Museum’s dinosaur sleepover events – bonus points if you go while the titanosaur is on display!
+And if you’re a dino-fan who’s already booked their ticket for the exhibition, you’ll also want to check out the Natural History Museum’s dinosaur sleepover events.
+The sleepovers also come with special acess to the exhibitions, for late-night dino hangs.

-Titanosaur: Life as the biggest dinosaur will open at The Natural History Museum on March 31, 2023.
-The exhibition will run until January 7, 2024.
+Titanosaur: Life as the biggest dinosaur runs at The Natural History Museum until January 7, 2024.
 Tickets start at £9 for children and £16 for adults, and are available to book now at the website.